Browser Compatibility: Anything modern.

-Welcome to latest release of our online ebike simulator, now with full vehicle modeling, dual system comparisons, and a vertical cursor bar with text readout.
+Welcome to latest release of our online ebike simulator, with many new features covered in this thread.
 Select your motor, controller, battery, and vehicle choices then hit Simulate.
 Click the mouse on the graph.
-Fool around, and if you have any questions please read the full explanation of the new features in the text below.
+Fool around, and if you have any questions please read the full explanation of the features in the FAQ text below.

 How to Use the Simulator

 Use the drop-down menu to choose from the list one of the hub motors that we have modeled, the battery pack, wheel size, and motor controller current limit.
 Then select the type of bicycle that you ride as well as the gross vehicle weight (you plus the machine) and hit "Simulate".
 The program will then output 4 graphical plots against your speed (in kph or mph) on the horizontal axis.

 - Red Plot: The red line shows the power output of the hub motor.
 The power output is zero at 0 rpm, rises up to a maximum, and then falls back down to zero once the wheel is spinning at its normal unloaded speed.
 If the motor current is not limited by the controller in any way, then the peak power happens at between 40-50% of the motor's unloaded rpm.
 Otherwise, the maximum power usually coincides with the point when the controller hits the battery current limit.

 - Green Plot: This is the efficiency curve for the electrical drive system.
 It is a ratio of the mechanical power coming out of the hub motor to the electrical power going in to the controller.
 This ratio accounts for losses inside the controller and the hub motor, but it does not include losses due to the internal resistance of the battery.
 Notice though that efficiency does not necessarily mean better range or less battery usage; a fast and powerful setup running at 80% efficiency may draw more power to cover the same distance as a slower arrangement at 75% efficiency.